co-cart/co-cart/NEXT_CHANGELOG.md

 Second is customers can now authenticate with their billing phone number and password.
 This is helpful for certain countries where the customer logins with their phone number instead of username or email address.

 Third is a new [RateLimiter for the API.](#ratelimiter-for-the-api)

+Two new filters have also been introduced to allow a custom authentication header and control the allowed headers to pass when CORS is in use.

 ## Experimental